Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dream my eyes won't open?
+What does it generally mean to dream about eyes?

 Recommended Reading